Bokarina

 Bokarina has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects likely impacting the region.
-Notable ones are St Clair, Sunshine Coast Health Precinct, Birtinya Social Housing Project, and Birtinya Town Centre.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects expected to affect the region.
+Notable initiatives include St Clair, Sunshine Coast Health Precinct, Birtinya Social Housing Project, and Birtinya Town Centre.
+The following details projects deemed most relevant:.

 Professional plan users can use the search below to filter and access additional projects.